Exodus 17:1-7 • Psalm 95:1-11 • Romans 5:1-11 • John 4:5-42

 First, Jesus is also alone.
 He is “tired out by his journey” and he is also thirsty.
 Looks like the woman and Jesus have a bit in common.
 The apostle John teases us in this description with the solidarity Jesus has with the weakness and frailty of sinful humanity.
 He can identify with the woman’s journey and ours.
 He is not standing aloof, swinging in a hammock sipping on a cocktail.
 He meets her at the well, sharing in her thirst and loneliness.

 If we weren’t so familiar with this story, we may easily think this is the beginning of a budding romance story.
 The setting couldn’t be better.
 John lets us know the backdrop of the scene by telling us that this well was “Jacob’s well.”
 That may escape our notice as an unnecessary detail, but for the original readers it would, as we sometimes say, “set the mood.”
-Jacob’s well was where he first met his future wife Rebecca.
+Jacob’s well was where he first met his future wife Rachel.
 Moses also met his future wife Zipporah at a well.
 You start to get the picture.
 But there is one problem that stands in the way of their compatibility.
 She is a Samaritan and he is a high-standing Jew.
 John doesn’t want us to miss this fact as he interrupts his story to tell us, “Jews do not share things in common with Samaritans.”
 It’s Romeo and Juliet all over again.

 Then Jesus does the unspeakable by speaking to the Samaritan woman.
 Not only would Jews normally avoid Samaritans, but Jewish men certainly were not to be seen speaking with a woman alone, especially a Samaritan woman with questionable moral standing.
 John interrupts his story again, this time to let us know that the disciples were nowhere around.
 Convenient.
 But Jesus breaks down all the barriers between him and the woman—gender, racial and moral status.
 Jesus asks the woman for a drink.
 Again, with the “romantic” setting of “Jacob’s well” it would not be a far-fetched idea for the woman to wonder what Jesus’ intentions are.
 So, she wants to know why he, a Jew, would ask such a favor from her, a Samaritan woman.